Tel: 0113 323 5955

-Recently acted in particular for public and private landlords, leading the fight against the wave of CFA disrepair claims sweeping the country.
-As well as dozens of trials, he is an expert at defences, applications to strike-out cases and/or experts, allocation hearings, adverse & wasted costs orders, injunctions, trials, appeals, etc).
+Peter specialises in disrepair, acting for public and private landlords, and leading the fight against the blight of opportunistic CFA disrepair claims sweeping the country.
+As well as dozens of trials, he is an expert at defences, applications to strike-out cases and/or experts, allocation hearings, adverse & wasted costs orders, injunctions, trials, appeals, etc.

 Peter has always worked solely in housing and anti-social behaviour matters.
 He spent his working life before coming to the bar in housing, one way or another – as voluntary campaigner, research assistant to Government regeneration studies, local authority housing & regeneration manager, and as national research manager for the Joseph Rowntree Foundation.

 Peter enjoys speaking at housing law conferences, doing national and local, in-house training (court skills, latest legislation, disrepair, etc), and is a confident mediator (CEDR).

 His advice, drafting, and other written work is quick, accurate, and effective in person, on paper, and in court.
-He is always accessible to clients and welcomes clients’ queries and requests, and is happy to give formal and informal frank, pragmatic and tactical advice from before a case is started and while it develops.
+He is always accessible to clients, welcomes clients’ direct queries and requests, and is happy to give formal or informal frank, pragmatic and tactical advice from before a case is started and while it develops.
 He is happy to travel, and accept instructions throughout the North-West, North-East, Yorkshire, East Midlands, Lincolnshire, North Wales and, if asked, well beyond.

-As well as excelling on substantive law, he is also good on points of civil procedure, evidence, costs, and other aspects of running and winning cases, effectively and economically, getting costs against opponents wherever justified.
+As well as excelling on substantive law, he is also good on points of civil procedure, evidence, costs, and other aspects of running and winning cases, effectively and economically, getting costs (including wasted costs) against opponents wherever justified.

 Peter deals with all aspects of Residential Possession, including:

-Peter deals with all aspects of disrepair, acting on behalf of social landlords (and, less frequently private sector tenants and landlords) and lessees/lessors, including:
+Peter deals with all aspects of disrepair, acting on behalf of social landlords (and, albeit less frequently, private sector tenants and landlords) and lessees/lessors, including: